Summer Institute Leadership Team Announces Sabbatical Year

 Joyce Bressler, our Jewish elder and multifaith resident of the Community of Living Traditions at SPC, received a BA in Government and an MA in Student Personnel in Higher Education.
 A veteran political activist and community organizer in the movements for peace, civil rights, and women’s liberation, she ran political and media campaigns and helped build the food coop movement.
 Joyce was the Administrative Coordinator for the Jewish Peace Fellowship and worked at the Fellowship of Reconciliation’s national office for two decades.
 She also brings experience in grant writing, counselor education and conflict resolution.
 She is passionate about food justice and sharing her experiences with the next generation.

+Rabia Terri Harris is chaplain and Scholar in Residence at the Community of Living Traditions at Stony Point Center, an Abrahamic intentional community dedicated to the pursuit of peace and justice through the practice of hospitality.
+She also trains chaplains in Clinical Pastoral Education, and edits Fellowship, the magazine of the Fellowship of Reconciliation.
+In 1994, Rabia founded the Muslim Peace Fellowship (MPF) the first organization devoted to the theory and practice of Islamic nonviolence.
+As a theorist and investigator in Islamic peacebuilding and multireligious solidarity for justice, Rabia has written extensively and lectured and offered workshops nationally and internationally for two decades.
+In 2009, her thirty years of experience in spirituality and community service led to her being chosen as the first president of the Association of Muslim Chaplains.
 The child of a Jewish father and a Christian mother, Rabia embraced Islam in 1978.
 She holds a BA in Religion from Princeton University, an MA in Middle Eastern Languages and Cultures from Columbia University, and a Graduate Certificate in Islamic Chaplaincy from Hartford Seminary.
 Rabia is a senior member of the Jerrahi Order of America, the American branch of the Halveti-Jerrahi Tariqa, a three-century-old traditional Sufi order headquartered in Istanbul.
 She is the translator, from Arabic, of several significant works from the classical period of the Sufi discourse.

 Kitty Ufford-Chase is Co-Director of SPC with her husband, Rick, and serves as the administrative point person for the Summer Institute Leadership team.
 She is a life-long Quaker from New Jersey and spent close to 20 years in Tucson working on food justice and US-Mexico border issues before coming to Stony Point Center in 2008.
 She has a BA in Political Science and an MA in Intercultural Relations.
 She is passionate about exploring how contemplative and activist lives complement each other, eating local food, studying strategic nonviolence, and making connections between ideas, people, histories and cultures.
-She and Rick are the parents of three teenagers.
+She and Rick are the parents of three young adults.

 "I learned how to clean eggs, how to plant seeds and transfer seedlings.
 I built weeding skills and vegetable cleaning skills....Farming wasn't really appealing to me before the SI, but working in the garden was a form of meditation...Being close to the earth and working with others increased my appreciation for ecological cycles.
 It was really fun to see foods in Evergreen that we had harvested."
-Liat Melnick, Jewish student 2016, Baltimore, MD.
+Liat Melnick, Jewish participant, Baltimore, MD.

 "I participated in the action for Syria....It made me feel that Stony Point Center is a family where everyone supports each other and everyone works for a common goal....I discussed other activism events that I did not attend with students that did and we had interesting conversations about the importance of standing together for justice."
-Kholoud Al-Ajamma, Muslim student 2016, Bethlehem, Palestine
+Kholoud Al-Ajamma, Muslim participant, Bethlehem, Palestine

 "This was my first experience living in community and it was remarkably positive.
 I learned that when I trust people, their presence can be deeply restorative, that having a lot of people to help out made life much more simple, and that being truly devoted to one another in spite of differences is a rich and rewarding practice."
-Joss Yarbrough, Christian student 2016, Nashville, TN
+Joss Yarbrough, Christian particpant, Nashville, TN

-Photos from 2016
+Photos from Previous Summer Institutes